ajwills72/rmip/docs/teacher_notes.md

 **Friday 10th May 2024, 1pm** (Week 13) - Initial markers' meeting between all markers and module leader.
 Immediately after the meeting, you may start marking.

-**Monday 31st May 2024, mid-day** (Week 17) (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
+**Monday 3rd June 2024, mid-day** (Week 17) (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
 All mark spreadsheets emailed to Module Leader.
 Process of moderation begins.

 **Tuesday 4th June 2024** (Week 17) - Reports and marks are returned to students via DLE.